 Thu 1 August 2019

 Image: Stepping Into intern Amelia Gates stands inbetween her colleague Alicja (left) and supervisor Beverley Jefferson (right).

-The Tasmania State Office of the Department of Social Services (DSS) has successfully welcomed several talented interns with disability into the workplace through the Australian Network on Disability’s Stepping Into internship program.
+The Department of Social Services (DSS) Tasmanian office has successfully welcomed several talented interns with disability into the workplace through the Australian Network on Disability’s Stepping Into internship program.
 Assistant Director Beverley Jefferson was thrilled that her most recent recruit, Amelia Gates, was able to use the experience to discover her career potential.

 Amelia came to the program with one particular issue she was keen to explore.
 She lives with fibromyalgia and rheumatoid arthritis, which causes unpredictable bursts of pain, and she wanted to test how she could work around her pain in the workplace.

 A few very simple adjustments, and she discovered it was remarkably manageable.